Gatete-Bruno/3-tier/README.md

+#  three-tier
-# The three-tier architecture is a software architecture pattern that divides an application into three separate logical layers, each responsible for specific functionalities.
+architecture is a software architecture pattern that divides an application into three separate logical layers, each responsible for specific functionalities.

 These layers are: